 Stop measuring yourself against other people.

-It's easier said than done, but just remember than every 15 minutes spent on a Facebook or Whatsapp group chatting about how other people are progressing is 15 minutes not spent learning.
+It's easier said than done, but just remember that every 15 minutes spent on a Facebook or WhatsApp group chatting about how other people are progressing is 15 minutes not spent learning.

 If you are at an Intermediate level or above by now - and if you can read this article in English, you should be - then you should have a decent enough idea of the techniques and strategies that work for you, and endlessly comparing yourself to others means you’re not only distracting yourself from the core task of engaging with English content, but you are also more likely to be distracted, to be caught up by the next ‘shiny thing’ or new technique.